chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 Most people tend to be overconfident, and those who claim to have very high confidence is only correct about half the time.
 One of the factors at play is the complexity and unpredictability of a situation, an issue of feedback.
 In a controlled environment, where the rules are clear and the results are consistent, there is clear feedback.
 In a noisy environment where consistency or timeliness are nonexistent, however, this feedback becomes unreliable.

-In the case of Signora's revival theories, there's a ton of inconsistencies on what we thought as "patterns."
+In the case of Signora's revival theories, there's a ton of inconsistencies on what we thought as "patterns".
 The order of characters on the Harbinger wheel doesn't necessarily imply which one of them would come up next (Capitano appeared before Columbina).
 Character mentions at the end of AQs don't necessarily mean playability.
 Symbolism is unreliable (does Signora's moth symbolism represent "moth to a flame" or rebirth?).
 Harbingers aren't guaranteed to be playable in the same region they're introduced in, unlike archons.
 So on and so forth.

 There are things we can do to mitigate these.
 One of them is to not make statements that sound too confident, being aware of our confidence calibration (e.g. instead of "she will return in 6.x", make it "there's a 60% chance she'll return in 6.x").
 Also, listen to those who disagree with you and try to figure out their best arguments against yours.
 Fill in the blind spots in your decision-making process with those.
 "True wisdom lies not in being certain, but in knowing the limits of your own certainty".